Connect with others who understand.

 How Can You Prepare?

-It's important to inform your healthcare provider if you feel uncomfortable in small or enclosed spaces (claustrophobia).
-The PYP scan requires you to lie still in a small, enclosed scanner, which can be tough if you get anxious in tight spaces.
+It’s important to inform your healthcare provider if you feel uncomfortable in small or enclosed spaces (claustrophobia).
+The PYP scan requires you to lie still in a small, enclosed scanner, which can be tough if you feel anxious in tight spaces.

 Staying calm and still is important because moving around can blur the images.
 Blurry images might make it harder for doctors to diagnose your condition accurately.